redwert/prestashop-color-and-size/README.txt

 # prestashop-color-and-size
 Prestashop.
-Hide out of stock sizes in current color
+Hide out of stock sizes in selected color

 1) Downlad project files.
 2) Open http://contentbox.org/ and create new module, for examle "Color And Size".
 Download it.